elicus/wpmozo-addons-lite-for-elementor/readme.md

-# WPMozo Addons for Elementor Lite
+# WPMozo Addons Lite for Elementor

 Multipourpose plugin for elementor.

 ##  Installation

-For instructions on how to install the plugin, please visit https://documentation.wpmozo.com/wpmozo-addons-for-elementor-lite/
+For instructions on how to install the plugin, please visit https://documentation.wpmozo.com/wpmozo-addons-lite-for-elementor/

 ## Support